 The typical course load consists of five hours per day in class, Monday through Friday, with a minimum of ten hours per week of homework/out of class studying.
 Classroom learning typically consists of lectures, reading, writing, and class participation.
 Student assessment is typically based on class participation, homework, oral presentations, written papers and exams.
 Homework is generally handwritten.

-Most excursions require walking on uneven surfaces (pyramids, gravel, narrow streets and sidewalks and through crowds of people).
+Most excursions require riding in a bus and moving across uneven surfaces (pyramids, gravel, narrow streets and sidewalks and through crowds of people).

 Assistance would be provided to help students find appropriate housing (all housing is with host families).
-However, wheelchair accessible housing would not be available, service dogs would likely not be allowed into sponsored housing, access to kitchen facilities would likely not be available.
+However, wheelchair accessible housing may not be available, service dogs may not be allowed into sponsored housing, access to kitchen facilities would likely not be available.
 Accommodations could be made for students with special dietary needs.